Who are freelance translators, and why are they so important in the translation world?

 How should professional freelance translators calculate translation rates?

-Professional freelance translators must know how to set their own rates in accordance with how much their time is really worth rather than deferring to whatever rate might be proposed by a particular translation company.
+Professional freelance translators must know how to set their own rates in accordance with how much their time is really worth rather than deferring to whatever rate might be proposed by a particular client.

 Freelance translators who don't know how to correctly set their rates are bound to run into trouble sooner or later.
 Increasing translation rates afterwards always involves a certain risk if the product being sold does not meet the quality expectations of the market.
 And since translation work is very exhausting, such translators will be forced to reduce their workloads and earn less money, leading them to search for part-time jobs or even switch careers in extreme cases.